CuriousLearner/CuriousLearner/README.md

 With great pride, I am delighted to disclose my Open-source contributions and other statistical accomplishments on public platforms:

 ![Metrics](/github-metrics.svg)
+-->

 ---

 ## ⚡ Fun Fact
-That friendly Python tip when you accidentally write `print "hello"` in Python 3—suggesting `print("hello")` is **my contribution to CPython** to make errors more helpful for everyone.
+That friendly Python tip when you accidentally write `print "hello"` in Python 3—suggesting `Did you mean print("hello")` is **my contribution to CPython** to make errors more helpful for everyone.

 <p align="center">
     <img src="https://visitor-badge.laobi.icu/badge?page_id=curiouslearner" id="counter">